cdaekim/Airbnb-Analysis-and-Simple-Modeling/README.md

 This is a short  project provided by Springboard's free course Introduction to Business Analytics.
 The data from Airbnb features four markets (Amsterdam, Austin, New York, and Taipei).

-**The following is a list of concepts explored and programs used:"**
+**The following is a list of concepts explored and programs used:**
 - Excel
   - PivotTables
   - SUMIFS()